polterguy/polterguy.github.io/documentation/magic/components/sockets/index.md

 with the payload from the parts of my Hyperlambda that published the message.
 If somebody publishes a _"howdy.world"_ message though, my code will _not_ be invoked, and I will _not_ be notified of the message.
-This creates a communication channel through which my backend code can _"push"_ messages to my frontend code, as long as the client and the backend agrees upon the name of tha message(s) published.
+This creates a communication channel through which my backend code can _"push"_ messages to my frontend code, as long as the client and the backend agrees upon the name of the message(s) published.

 ### Authorisation